-To help improve this functionality, using a bill pay software program could be very helpful.
+To help improve this function within your business, using a bill pay software program could be very helpful.
 These programs can help to keep a company more organized and efficient.
 Overall, several benefits, in particular, come when you use a professional software program for your accounts payable and management.

 Streamlined and Accurate Processing

-One of the benefits of using an accounts payable software is that it can streamline and organize your A/P functionality.
+One of the benefits of using accounts payable software is that it can streamline and organize your Accounts Payable functionality.
 Any business that uses various vendors and service providers can quickly become overwhelmed with the number of bills that need to be paid out each month.
-This can make it easy to fall behind the bills that you owe.
-When accounts payable and bill pay software, it will be much easier to automatically organize your bills and process them.
+This can make it easy to fall behind on the bills that you owe.
+With accounts payable and bill pay software, it will be much easier to automatically organize your bills and process them.
 This will ensure that your vendors get paid on time.

 Integration with Tax Systems